 “[Whoever recites a letter] from Allah’s Book, then he receives the reward from it, and the reward of ten the like of it.
 I do not say that Alif Lam Mim is a letter, but Alif is a letter, Lam is a letter and Mim is a letter.”
 [Jami’ at-Tirmidhi]

 Allah has given us innumerable rewards for reading His book, but with any habit in life, rewards make them easier to keep.
 Think of bad habits for example.
-The reason they’re so addictive is because they have a short-term immediate reward.
+The reason they’re so addictive is that they have a short-term immediate reward.
 It’s what keeps us drawn to them.
 However, good habits can be as addictive as bad habits.
 Think about what reward will you give yourself for time spent with the Qur’an.
 Maybe it’ll be your milestone before you make that new purchase.
 Maybe your reward will be your favorite meal.
 It doesn’t matter what it is, but you’ll savor that reward knowing the hard work that you put in for it.

 6. Take time to understand the Qur’an